Do you feel like you’ve hit a brick wall and no matter what, you don’t really seem to be getting any better at Fortnite?

 In this guide, I will pour my heart out.
-Everything I know from years of playing Fortnite, I will tell you in this very guide.
+I will tell you everything I learned from years of playing Fortnite and how I finally found ways to convert more chances into wins.
 All the secrets, all the small details, everything.

 During the early game, your main goal should be to gather as much loot as possible while maxing out on all of your materials.
 During the early game, you are likely to engage in battles with other contenders who also decided to battle you out for your building or POI.